-Auking Mining's (ASX:AKN) flagship Koongie Park Copper Zinc Project in Western Australia's Halls Creek Region hosts an estimated JORC resource of 8.9 million tonnes and is neighboured by several significant mining and development operations including Nicholson's Gold Mine, Panton PGM Project, and Savannah Nickel Mine.
-Auking has secured a 75% ownership of the Koongie Park Project, acquiring this interest under the terms of the Joint Venture with Astral Resources (ASX:AAR).
-Prior to that, Astral held full ownership of the project since 2003.
-The tenure holding comprises an area of more than 500km2 covering over 40km of the base metals prospective Koongie Park Formation.
-Koongie Park has already been the subject of significant exploration drilling and analysis since the 1970's, often in line with movements in commodity prices.
-Since its discovery Koongie Park has been the subject of over 300 RC and diamond drill holes consisting of more than 60,000m of drilling in total.
-The predominant focus of drilling has been at the Sandiego and Onedin deposits, the latter of which offers the potential to establish an open pit mine.
+Our flagship Koongie Park Copper Zinc Project in Western Australia's Halls Creek Region hosts a JORC resource and is neighboured by several significant mining and development operations including Nicholson's Gold Mine, Panton PGM Project, and Savannah Nickel Mine.
+Koongie Park has already been the subject of significant exploration drilling and analysis since the 1970's, hosting over 300 RC and diamond drill holes consisting of more than 60,000m of drilling in total.
+The predominant focus of drilling has been at the Sandiego, Onedin and Emull deposits, the latter of which offers the potential to establish an open pit mine.